5 Best Sites to Watch Melbourne Cup Live Stream

 The Melbourne Cup is the oldest and most prestigious horse race in Australia.
 It was first run in 1861 and is held on the first Tuesday of November each year at Flemington Racecourse in Melbourne.
 It should come as no surprise that the annual field is hotly contested, with winners lauded for their power and endurance.

-Still, while jockeys are great, we somehow tend to focus on the horses.
+Still, while jockeys are significant, we tend to focus on the horses.
 Here are some of the famous champs of years past;

 • 2021 – Verry Elleegant